 Carpet, upholstered furniture with foam, and composite wood products all emit VOCs, and tend to off gas more when they’re new.
 If you purchase VOC emitting furniture, store it in a well-ventilated space at first, so VOCs don’t become trapped.
-You may also want to buy undamaged used furniture that has already had a chance to off-gas, or floor model furniture.
+Consider buying undamaged used furniture that has already had a chance to off-gas, or floor model furniture.

 If purchasing used furniture, be aware that some fire retardants used prior to 2004 are no longer used in the United States due to safety.
 Try to purchase something that’s newer than 2004/2005, and look for undamaged upholstery.
 If you’re considering purchasing a used crib mattress, read our guide here.